sammrai/VpnProxyAdapter/README.md

 * This project is intended for personal use.
 When using it, please comply with the terms of service of your VPN provider.
 * This project is inspired by the following repository: https://github.com/DoganM95/Expressvpn-Proxy-Adapter

-Certainly, here's the revised section in English.

----

 ## Additional Information